-Rice is a food staple and primary crop grown all over the world.
-There are several different types of rice — including long-grain basmati, black rice, white rice and sticky (or glutinous) rice — but in terms of health benefits, not all are created equal.
-Brown rice is one of the healthiest and most-studied types of rice.
+Rice (Oryza sativa) is a food staple and primary crop grown all over the world.
+There are many different types of rice — including long-grain basmati, black rice, white rice and sticky (or glutinous) rice — but in terms of health benefits, not all are created equal.

 Here are the nutrition facts for brown rice, according to the U.S. Food and Drug Administration, which regulates food labeling through the Nutrition Labeling and Education Act:

 The health benefits of brown rice are largely due to it being a whole grain.

 According to HSPH, the fiber in brown rice helps lower cholesterol, moves waste through the digestive tract, promotes fullness, and may help prevent the formation of blood clots.

 Brown rice is considered a low "glycemic index" food.
 The glycemic index (GI) refers to how quickly and how much a food raises a person's blood sugar after eating, according to HSPH.
 Low-GI foods have a rating of 55 or less; the average GI for brown rice is 55.
 White rice has an average GI of 64, making it a medium-GI food.
 Previous research has shown a link between a high-GI diet and type 2 diabetes.

 What's more, some of the phytochemicals and minerals found in whole grains may be associated with a lower risk of certain cancers, HSPH says.
 As a part of an overall healthy diet, whole grains may help improve cholesterol levels, and reduce the risk of heart disease, stroke and type 2 diabetes, according to the AHA.

 The following nutrients are found in whole grains, according to the AHA: